peronarthur/pickup-selector/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 <!-- DOCS-IGNORE:end -->

-> 🚧 THIS IS A WORK IN PROGRESS AND SHOULD NOT BE USED IN PRODUCTION!

 The pickup point selector app adds a block where the client can add a product to cart and select a pickup point for it with the same action.
 The list of options is created by running a simulation using the selected SKU and the zipcode the client inputed.

 > 🚨 Warning: This app should only be used inside the product page, since one of its dependencies is the product-context